aws/karpenter-provider-aws/designs/odcr.md

 ## Non-Goals

-_We are keeping the scope of this design very targeted so even if these could be things we eventually support, we aren't scoping them into this design_
 - Supporting open Capacity Reservations. _The behaviour of indirectly linked nodes to an open ODCR can cause rotation, adding unnecessary node rotation into the cluster_
+- Supporting capacity-blocks as a capacity-type.
-- Supporting changes in scaling behavior when ODCR is associated to a NodeClass. _We won't bring up N nodes to match an N node capacity reservation_
+- Supporting changes in scaling behavior when ODCR is associated to a NodeClass. _We won't bring up N nodes to match an N node capacity reservation, this would directly interfear with the ability to share a Capacity Reservation between multiple clusters or accounts.
+The first Karpenter finding the Capacity Reservation would provision all instances for a reservation leaving nothing unused_
 - Supporting Capacity Reservation Groups. _Adding this abstraction for now adds additional complexity_
 - Supporting updating Capacity Reservations availabile instance count after success of CreateFleet API. _We will currenlty rely on reconsolidation of capacity reservations itself, and rely on CreateFleet API throwing a `ReservationCapacityExceeded`_
 - Supporting conditions for capacity reservation instance creations. _By showing the available instance count within each capacity reservation for an EC2NodeClass we have similar information available_